-In the current phase I am inviting people to co-design and prototype speculative technologies to help assess the potential value of materials, and establish ways in which that value is realised to the benefit of local societies.
+I have invited people to co-design and prototype speculative technologies to help assess the potential value of materials, and establish ways in which that value is realised to the benefit of local societies.

 Online co-design lab

-During four weeks (between April 5th and April 30th 2021) I am working in the open in various manners to sketch, discuss, prototype and experiment ideas such as an universal registry of things, as well as various interfaces to access it.
-I expect also to advance concept ideas related to public infrastructure for waste prevention, and policies to support those ideas.
+During four weeks (between April 5th and April 30th 2021) I have worked in the open to sketch, discuss, prototype and experiment ideas such as an universal registry of things, as well as various interfaces to access it.
 Learn more about the lab and how it relates to my research here.

-This online co-design lab is open and free to anyone interested in discussing and creating around themes such as zero waste, circular economy, maker cultures, regenerative design, critical urban studies and other related fields.
-As well as providing particular outcomes to be incorporated in my research, I also expect to facilitate the emergence of a community of people interested in such themes and the collaboration between them.
+This online co-design lab invited anyone interested in discussing and creating around themes such as zero waste, circular economy, maker cultures, regenerative design, critical urban studies and other related fields.
+As well as providing particular outcomes to be incorporated in my research, I also expected to facilitate the emergence of a community of people interested in such themes and the collaboration between them.

 Stay up to date

-Documentation about the lab will be primarily maintained in this git repository and this playlist on youtube.
-Regular updates will be posted to twitter and shared with participants via an exclusive e-mail discussion list.
+Documentation about the lab are kept in this git repository and this playlist on youtube.
+News will keep being be posted to twitter and shared with participants via an exclusive e-mail discussion list.